flowerinthenight/hugo-site/content/blog/2024-12-28-know-your-target.md

 Your knowledge of targets will also help you better understand how complex systems are being designed: even distributed systems, or systems you're probably using now.

+And of course, debugging.
+Not language syntax debugging, but those pesky, difficult-to-reproduce, SLA-violating production bugs.
+I don't think I need to expound about this more.

 So, interested in becoming a systems programmer?
 First, know your target.
 Your language of choice is just one of your tools to program your target.

 **Closing**